Tutankhamun's mummy: Initial examination

-Unwrapping

-The unwrapping and examination of Tutankhamun's mummy began at 9:45 am on 11 November 1925 in the outer corridor of KV15.
+The unwrapping and examination of Tutankhamun's mummy began at 9:45 am on 11 November 1925 in the outer corridor of tomb KV15.
 Carter had intended the examination to take place at the start of the excavation season in October but it had been delayed by a month to allow Pierre Lacau to attend.
 It was conducted by the anatomists Douglas Derry, the professor of anatomy at Cairo's School of Medicine, and Saleh Hamdi Bey, the former head of the same school.
 Those present on the first day included government officials, Egyptologists, and members of Carter's team.
 The external ornaments of the mummy had been removed, except for the firmly-stuck mask.
 This examination was an unprecedented opportunity to study the methods and techniques used in the wrapping of a royal mummy.
-However, the outermost layers of linen were very fragile making it immediately apparent that "no orderly unwrapping was possible."
+However, the outermost layers of linen were very fragile making it immediately apparent that "no orderly unwrapping was possible".
 Instead, the fabric was stabilised with a very thin layer of liquid paraffin wax before a central incision was made from the edge of the mask to the ankles, and the fabric was peeled back and removed in pieces.

-The removal of the top layers of bandages exposed the first of the 150 objects included within the "voluminous" wrappings of the king's mummy.
-These items were distributed across many bandage layers and were often grouped together.
-They included personal jewellery worn by the king in life; ceremonial items of clothing; weapons, including an iron-bladed dagger now known to be made of meteoric iron; and funerary jewellery and amulets, the quantity, materials, and positions of which were dictated by the Book of the Dead, to protect and assist the deceased king in his journey to the afterlife.
-The examination slowed to allow the careful exposure, recording, and photographing of the objects.
+The first part of Tutankhamun's mummy to be exposed was his lower legs and feet, with the examination being carried out from the feet upwards.
+The removal of the top layers of bandages exposed the first of the many objects included within the wrappings of the king's mummy.
+The examination slowed to allow the careful exposure, recording, and photographing of the items.

 The inner bandages were in worse condition than the exterior layers, having been reduced to dust.
-As a result, the exact wrapping method and arrangement of the padding and sheets was for the most part "impossible to follow."
+As a result, the exact wrapping method and arrangement of the padding and sheets was for the most part "impossible to follow".
 In general, the wrapping techniques and methods conformed to what was seen on other noble mummies of the same era.
 Large quantities of folded linen pads were used over the torso and thighs to provide shape.
 The outermost and innermost bandages were of extremely fine linen while the middle layers of bandages were of coarser fabric.
-Elaborate bandaging was noted over the shoulders and chest, with bandages criss-crossed over the shoulders and around the torso; a similar arrangement was seen around the crotch.
-The limbs were first separately wrapped, as were the fingers and toes, which were capped with gold finger and toe stalls, placed after the first layers of bandages had been applied.
+Elaborate bandaging was noted over the shoulders and chest, with bandages criss-crossed over the shoulders and around the torso; a similar arrangement was seen around the groin.
+The limbs were first separately wrapped, as were the fingers and toes, which were capped with gold finger and toe stalls, placed after the first layers of bandages were applied.
 On the feet were gold foil sandals.